wxWidgets/wxWidgets/docs/gtk/install.md

     --disable-glcanvasegl   Disable EGL support even if it is available (it would be used if it is, by default).

+    --disable-mediactrl     Disable wxMediaCtrl.
+                            Don't use GStreamer libraries.

+    --disable-webview       Disable wxWebView.
+                            Don't use webkit2gtk and its multiple
+                            dependencies.

 Normally, you won't have to choose a toolkit, because configure defaults to wxGTK anyhow.
 However you need to use this option to explicitly specify the version of GTK to use, e.g.: